NBA 2K9: Reception

 Aaron Thomas of GameSpot praised the "Living Rosters", "excellent" gameplay, and the presentation of the PS3 and Xbox 360 versions.
 Thomas said: "It's disappointing that there aren't more noteworthy additions to this year's game.
 Living rosters and five-on-five play are nice, but their appeal is limited.
 That said, there's very little not to like about NBA 2K9.
 Player animations are outstanding, Association mode is deep, online options are plentiful, and the gameplay is terrific.
 If you're a baller, this is the game for you."
 IGN's Nate Ahearn said of the PC, PS3, and Xbox 360 versions: "NBA 2K9 is [a] basketball game for the purists out there and has plenty for diehard basketball fans to enjoy.
 At a price of $19.99 I can almost forgive the absence of multiplayer, especially when you consider how much game there is still is to play.
 There are tidbits built in to appease casual fans, but theres no question that with things like Bird Years making their way into this years game that 2K9 is made for aficionados.
 Even still, anyone who has seen a pro game will be able to find the similarities and the finite details that make NBA 2K9 the best game in town."

 GameTrailers complimented the PS3 version's overall presentation, crowd animations, overall gameplay, and CPU, but disliked the game's lack of an identity, the menu designs, commentary, online technical issues, and the introduction of some "silly" features.
 The review stated: "The NBA 2K series has seen modest improvements since NBA 2K7, primarily due to the level of quality achieved at such an early phase in the next-gen life cycle.
 Because of this, casual hoops players aren't going to be wowed with this latest iteration of NBA 2K9, but it's meant to satisfy those who live and breathe basketball, as the improvements in the AI and atmosphere alone are sure to tickle the inner twine of dedicated fans."

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated NBA 2K9 for "Sports Game of the Year".